High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Optimizing parameters for health care KPIs

 \section{Optimizing parameters for health care KPIs}

 In this section, we use our algorithm for the \highname{} expected waiting time to analyze the optimal choice of parameters in a \dapqname{} to meet certain health care KPIs.
 In particular, we are interested in the same KPIs studied in \citet{sharif16probability}, \citet{li19kpis}, and \citet{mojalal19dapq}.
 Using the Canadian Triage and Acuity Scale (CTAS), these papers define the low- and \highname{} customers within an emergency department after excluding the patients who must always be seen immediately and those who have very minor ailments (and make up a negligible proportion of emergency department patients).
 Then, the prescribed KPIs by \citet{bullard17ctas}, which are unchanged from \citet{bullard08ctas}, are for CTAS-3 (\classname{}-1) patients to wait less than 30 minutes, 90\% of the time, and for CTAS-4 (\classname{}-2) patients to wait less than 60 minutes, 85\% of the time.
+Note that these KPIs correspond to sample proportions since in practice they are evaluated using only observed data, but we study them in the infinite data limit, which corresponds to the actual probabilities under the stationary queueing system.

-\citet{mojalal19dapq} incorporate the CTAS KPI by optimizing over the accumulation rate given the desired delay level.
-That is, for values of $d$, a waiting time target $w$, and a compliance probability $p$, they find
+Throughout this section, we will use $\waitDparams{d}{b}$ and $\cdfDparams{d}{b}$ to explicitly denote dependence on the queueing parameters of both the waiting time and corresponding CDF. \citet{mojalal19dapq} incorporate the CTAS KPI by optimizing over the accumulation rate given the desired delay level.
+That is, given a delay level $d$, a waiting time target $w$, and a compliance probability $p$, they solve for

 The KPI example they explicitly use is $w=4$ and $p = 0.8$, which in the context of a mean service length being 15 minutes \citep{dreyer09workload} corresponds to the smallest accumulation rate for a given delay level such that at least 80\% of CTAS-4 patients wait less than one hour.
 However, this approach requires one to fix the delay level, and it is unclear what the optimal way to do so is.
 Fortunately, the additional information of the \classname{}-1 expected waiting time allows us to extend this analysis by optimizing for both $d$ and $b$ together.